Sweet Mouth Joy

 • In a separate bowl, gently coat the raspberries with 2 tablespoon of plain flour.

-• Sieve the rest of the plain flour and the baking powder into the egg mixture and gently stir until combined.
+• Sieve the rest of the plain flour and the baking powder into the egg mixture, add the salt and gently stir until combined.

 • Fold in the flour-coated raspberries.